• Free shipping on all orders

 Unlike barking, growling usually only signifies one thing: Watch out.
 It’s a dog’s way of warning you that they’re losing their patience with something you’re doing and that their next step will be to lash out.

-As paradoxical as it may sound, though, growling is a good thing — or at least it’s better than the alternative.
-A dog who’s growling is giving you advance notice that they’re not happy, so you can change your behavior before you get attacked.
+As paradoxical as it may sound, growling is a good thing — or at least it’s better than the alternative.
+A dog who’s growling is giving you advance notice that they’re not happy so you can change your behavior before you get attacked.

-It’s far worse to have a dog that lashes out with no warning whatsoever.
+It’s far worse to have a dog that lashes out without warning.
 As a result, you shouldn’t punish your dog for growling; instead, address whatever behavior is causing them to growl.

 You’ll have to rely on your dog’s other behavioral cues for your answer.
-If their body is relaxed and there are no other signs of aggression, everything is probably fine.
-If, however, they start snarling, snapping, freezing up, or staring intently at the other dog, you should have them take a timeout.
+Everything is probably fine if their body is relaxed and there are no other signs of aggression.
+If they start snarling, snapping, freezing up, or staring intently at the other dog, you should have them take a timeout.

 3. Dog Grumbling Sounds

-The only real way to tell the noises apart is by context.
+The only way to tell the noises apart is by context.
 If the dog is doing something enjoyable and not showing any other warning signs, it’s probably a grumble.
-If, however, they have bared fangs and raised hair and seem generally uncomfortable, you’re most likely dealing with a growl.
+If they have bared fangs and raised hair and seem generally uncomfortable, you’re most likely dealing with a growl.

 4. Dog Howling Sounds

-Howling is a behavior that dogs inherited from their wolf ancestors.
-In the wild, wolves howl in order to find their pack if they become separated or as a social function to create a sense of belonging within the group.
+Howling is a behavior that dogs inherit from their wolf ancestors.
+In the wild, wolves howl to find their pack if they become separated or as a social function to create a sense of belonging within the group.
 They’ll often howl together after a successful hunt, for example.

 While they have things in common with their ancestors, dogs are not wolves.
 When they were domesticated, a greater emphasis was placed on teaching dogs to bark, as that behavior was more beneficial to humans because it warned of intruders.

-Modern dogs rarely hunt and kill in packs, and they don’t need to howl to celebrate vanquishing the kibble that you poured into their bowl.
-As a result, howling has largely lost its social significance — but not entirely.
+Modern dogs rarely hunt and kill in packs, and they don’t need to howl to celebrate defeating the kibble you poured into their bowl.
+As a result, howling has largely lost its social significance, but not entirely.

-The fact is that most dogs will only howl if they hear other dog howling sounds or if they hear something that sounds like another dog howling (such as a siren or certain musical instruments).
+Most dogs will only howl if they hear other dogs howling or if they hear something that sounds like another dog howling (such as a siren or certain musical instruments).
 Lost dogs may also howl, which we assume is a sign that they desire to be reunited with their families.

 5. Dog Baying Sounds